"even long enough for someone to figure out how to shrink atoms down to a more convenient size"

 Sorry this universe's parameters are so inconvenient - but it's the only one we've got at the moment

 While at IBM’s Smarter Computing Summit last week, I had the great pleasure of hearing Big Blue's Bernie Meyerson talk about limits to today’s tech, and the associated implications.
-Bernie is IBM’s VP of Innovation and one of the rare technologist-scientist types who can clearly and directly explain highly technical concepts in …
+Bernie is IBM’s VP of Innovation and one of the rare technologist-scientist types who can clearly and directly explain highly technical concepts …

 Sorry this universe's parameters are so inconvenient - but it's the only one we've got at the moment